 In the evenings on the hill most years there is also fine dining in the Observatory Restaurant, lit up snowshoe trails in the Light Walk, crazy carpet sliding opportunities and excellent snowboarding terrain.

-(Note: Due to COVID-19, not all restaurants and activities will be operating as usual at all times.
-As of late November, for example, the Observatory Restaurant was closed until further notice.)
+(Note: Due to COVID-19, not all restaurants and activities are operating as usual at all times.
+For most of 2020 and still as of early 2021, for example, the Observatory Restaurant has been closed until further notice.)

 Evening Activities at Grouse